 My parents moved to Dubai in the late nineties.
 The city’s extravagant shopping festivals and western appeal were a breath of fresh air after twenty years of humdrum monotone.
 I spent two senior years at Our Own English High School before graduating from the American University of Sharjah.
 My father never did come to terms with the high school’s peculiar name, but my gripe was the jellybean colored sports uniforms.
 I secured my first job as a Technical Strategist at Wunderman in September 2003, but left just six months later to join BBDO/Proximity.
 Over the span of four years there, I delivered meticulously crafted digital user experiences for brands such as Adidas, Emirates, Hilton, Mercedes-Benz and Showtime.

 The world of advertising will give you the kind of opportunity to take ownership that few other industries can, but seventy-two hour deadlines tend to take their toll after four years on the track.

 2008 was a turning point in my life.
 I was faced with the choice of continuing down the path that I’d pursued for three decades or learning from the school of hard knocks.
 I chose the latter and quit my job to co-found one of the Middle East’s first online travel agencies with two friends from college.
 We chose the name Musafir for our venture because the word means traveller in Arabic.
 The idea began on a paper napkin at a Starbucks and grew into a $100mn company at its peak.

-We moved to Zürich in 2020 and I joined Google as a Product Manager.
-I was looking for a bigger sense of purpose in my career, and we needed a break from the COVID-19 pandemic.
-My children were born into the age of video streaming, so it was only fitting that I found my purpose in keeping users safe on the world’s largest video sharing website – Youtube.
+We moved to Zürich in 2020, and I joined Google as a Product Manager.
+My children were born into the age of video streaming, so it was only fitting that I found my calling in keeping users safe on the world’s largest video sharing website – Youtube.